Pascal273/Python-OC-Lettings/README.md

 ## Deployment

+### How the deployment works

+This application is configured to be connected to a circleci pipeline.

+Everytime a code change is pushed to the git repository on any branch, it triggers a build and test job that is configured to:
+- build an image of that application inside a container
+- run a flake8 check
+- run a set of unittests

+Changes to the master branch also trigger a containerization job that will:
+- Build a docker image of that application inside a container
+- Push that image to the dockerhub repository

+As well as a Deployment job that will:
+-

 <details>
 <summary><b>Deploy directly to Heroku on one click</b></summary><br>
 The fastest way to deploy and test the application on Heroku is by clicking the following link:<br>